RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams

 \subsection{Visual Question Answering}

-We aim to evaluate VQA based on three prompting scenarios and three retrieval scenarios (Table \ref{tab:full-vqa-results}).
-First, we want to test the input combination as before, either Caption+QA, Image+QA, or Image+Caption+QA.
-Consistently, Image+QA has a better performance than Caption+QA by 7-8\%, while Image+Caption+QA is only 2-3\% above Caption+QA.
-This is a similar pattern we spotted in the retrieval task, where more context (the caption) doesn't improve the performance, but it does affect performance.

-Checking on the Retrieval Component, we find the theoretical best and our best setup to be comparable in results (1-2\% difference), while ablating RAG loses at least 5\% performance.
+We aim to evaluate VQA across three prompting and three retrieval scenarios, as shown in Table~\ref{tab:full-vqa-results}.
+First, we want to test the input combinations as before: C + QA, I + QA, or I + C + QA.
+Consistently, I + QA has a better performance than C + QA by 7-8\%, while I + C + QA is only 2-3\% above C + QA.
+This is a similar pattern we spotted in the retrieval task, namely, adding more context (i.e., the caption) does not improve performance, but it does affect it.
+Upon checking the retrieval component, we find that the theoretical best and our best setup yield comparable results (1-2\% difference), whereas ablating RAG results in at least a 5\% performance loss.